Topological bias: How haloes trace structural patterns in the cosmic web: Topological scale dependence

 \subsection{Multi-scale connectivity -- persistence diagrams}

-Following the formalism presented in Sections~\ref{app:alphashape} and \ref{subsec:TDA}, we computed the persistence points $\left(\alpha_b,\alpha_d\right)$ and plotted $\alpha_d$ vs. $\alpha_b$.
+Following the formalism presented in Section~\ref{subsec:TDA} and Appendix~\ref{app:alphashape}, we computed the persistence points $\left(\alpha_b,\alpha_d\right)$ and plotted $\alpha_d$ vs. $\alpha_b$.
 Given the large number haloes in the P-Millennium, we computed what we denote as \emph{intensity persistence diagrams}~\citep{pranav2017topology}.
 These are equivalent to the standard persistence diagrams, except that a colour map indicates the number of counts of persistence points of a certain region on the persistence plane.
-This was done by constructing a $2D$ histogram counting, for every persistence point, the number of other pairs located in the neighbourhood.
+This was done by constructing a $2D$ histogram counting, for every persistence point, the number of other pairs located in the histogram bin.

 In Fig.~\ref{fig:6_intensity_persistence} we depict the one- and two-dimensional intensity persistence diagrams of three halo populations (HA, HC and HF).
 The zero-dimensional diagrams are not shown and excluded from this discussion, as all features share a birth-value $\alpha_b$ of zero, and they are thus less informative than in the other dimensions.
 We are mainly interested in studying the characterisation of filaments (i.e. filamentary loops, associated with one-dimensional topological features) and voids (associated with two-dimensional topological features).
 The primary axes of the diagrams (bottom and left) use the re-scaled values $\widetilde{\alpha}$, whereas the secondary axes (top and right) show unscaled values $\alpha$.
 The cluster length ($\widetilde{\alpha}_{b,d} = 1$) is marked by horizontal and vertical lines.
 In these dimensions the persistence diagrams exhibit a characteristic, roughly triangular shape, that can be attributed to the multi-scale nature of the structures under investigation.